Germany Travel FAQ

 Q. If I’d like to do a consult or have you create a custom itinerary, how far in advance should I book?

-A. Our calendar fills up pretty quickly, and while we can sometimes squeeze people in last minute, it’s better to book a few weeks to a couple months advance.
-The earlier you book, the more flexibility you have!
+A. Our calendar fills up pretty quickly, and while we can sometimes squeeze people in last minute, it’s better to book a few weeks to a couple months advance if at all possible.
+The earlier you book, the more flexibility you’ll have!
 Click here to reserve your spot for a one-on-one trip planning consult or custom itinerary.

 Transportation